jar398/cldiff/README.md

     python3 src/cldiff.py gbif/2019-09-16/primates ncbi/2020-01-01/primates

-The first checklist/taxonomy is the "A checklist" and the second is the "B checklist".
+The first checklist (or taxonomy) is the "A checklist" and the second is the "B checklist".

+The output file (the comparison report) defaults to 'diff.csv'.
+To specify the output file name, use the `--out` parameter: `python3 src/cldiff.py A B --out out.csv`

-The output file name is hardwired as 'diff.csv'.
-The file is in CSV format with a header row.
+The output file is in CSV format with a header row.

+If you put the two in the opposite report you'll get the comparison ordered by the other taxonomy:

+    python3 src/cldiff.py gbif/2019-09-16/primates ncbi/2020-01-01/primates

-## Diff file format
+## Report file format

 This is going to be highly in flux... as of today we have: